Little known fact: I have a law degree. Yes it’s Bish Training LLB (Hons). And for the first time in my working life it is relevant.

 Rules about consent apply in marriage or any long term relationship.
 If someone (man or woman) does not want sex then you can not force them.

 If you are in any doubt as to whether someone is consenting, or whether they have lost the capacity to consent, then don’t have sex.
+Here’s more detail about consent and the law.

-There are a number of sexual acts which, without consent, are unlawful.
+Sex without consent is against the law – there are lots of different crimes about this but all of them are really serious.
 Rape (penetration of mouth, vagina or anus with the penis), assault by penetration (with fingers or objects), sexual assault (any sexual touching at all), causing someone to have sex.

-It’s illegal to have sexual activity in front of someone under 16.
-It can be illegal to show porn to someone under 16.
-And it is now illegal for someone to meet with an under 16 year old after communicating with them on the internet for the purposes of sex (called ‘grooming’).
+It is now illegal for someone over 18 to meet with someone under 16 after communicating with them on the internet for the purposes of sex (called ‘grooming’).

 It’s illegal for anyone in a position of trust (eg teacher, youth worker) to have sex with someone they work with or look after who is under 18.
 There are also laws to prevent any sexual acts with someone under 18 who is a family member.